Invite friends and family to read the obituary and add memories.

 That’s the thing about Travis.
 He was the glue that brought so many of us together.
-He had a knack for making people feel included, loved, and special.
+He had a gift for making people feel included, loved, and special.
 This was evident even in his early life.
-One of Travis’ fondest childhood memories was attending Space Camp.
-While attending Camp, Travis was presented with the Right Stuff Award for not only his ability to befriend just about anyone, but for his intentionality in including others.
-Travis was a naturally curious person who was excited to learn about different people and places which is why he thrived at Space Camp, but he continued to seek out opportunities to explore through his many, extensive travels across the world.
+One of Travis’ fondest childhood memories was attending Space Camp at the age of ten.
+While at camp, Travis was presented with The Right Stuff Award in acknowledgement of his ability to befriend just about anyone and his intentionality in including others.
+Travis was a naturally curious person who was excited to learn about different people and places.
+As he got older, he continued to seek out opportunities to explore through his extensive travels around the world.

-As a Georgia boy, born in Macon on August 31, 1976, Travis not only moved around his home state, but he traversed the globe.
-In attending his dear friends, James and Stephanie’s wedding, he visited England, Wales, France, and Switzerland with friends.
-He and long-time roommate and friend, Rich, traveled to Mexico, Finland, Estonia, Latvia, Lithuania, Colombia, Italy, Argentina, Chile, Peru, and finally Ireland.
+A Georgia boy, born in Macon on August 31, 1976, Travis not only enjoyed exploring his home state, but also traversing the globe.
+While attending the wedding of his dear friends, James and Stephanie, he and a group of friends visited England, Wales, France, and Switzerland.
+Along with his long-time roommate and friend Rich, he traveled to Mexico, Finland, Estonia, Latvia, Lithuania, Colombia, Italy, Argentina, Chile, Peru, and Ireland.
 Through these many adventures, Travis made friends, ordered more food than he had any intention of eating, and enjoyed getting to know more about all the beautiful places of the world.

-Not only was Travis a beloved friend and world traveler, but he was an incredible artist.
-He won many awards for his works across mediums including the Lamar Dodd Award from his alma mater, the University of Georgia, international acclaim for his Art of the Can award presented to him by Red Bull, and winning the reality show contest on Wrench Against the Machine with his Bedlam team.
-Travis created impressive sculptures, beautiful paintings, and detailed metal works.
-He was incredibly creative and was known to integrate his creativity into a number of facets.
-He was an award-winning designer who worked in fabrication, mechanics, engineering, and graphic design with a skilled talent in taking the incredible ideas he had in his head and making them a reality with material and form.
+In addition to being a beloved friend and world traveler, Travis was an amazing artist.
+Excelling in multiple mediums, he won many awards for his work, including the Lamar Dodd Award from the University of Georgia (his alma mater) and The Art of the Can award presented to him by Red Bull.
+His creativity and artistry helped his Bedlam Werks team win the reality show Wrench Against the Machine.
+Travis designed impressive sculptures, beautiful paintings, and detailed metal works.
+He was an award-winning designer who brought his creativity to fabrication, mechanics, engineering, and graphic design.
+He had a talent for taking the incredible ideas in his head and turning them into reality.
 Travis was a builder.
-You could often hear him say “I could build that” or “I could make that.”
-Following such remarks typically led to a trip to Lowes with fellow friend and carpenter, Jason.
-They would work very hard on shopping, assisting others at Lowes as if they worked there, eating lunch, and then if time and any energy allowed, getting to the actual project.
+You would often hear him say “I could build that” or “I could make that.”
+Such remarks typically led to a trip to Lowes with his friend Jason.
+They took their shopping trips very seriously, assisting others at Lowes as if they worked there.
+Then it was time for lunch and, if time and energy allowed, working on the actual project.

-Despite his award winning career in design and art, Travis’ most coveted canvas was in fact, his yard.
-He meticulously tended to each blade of grass and leaf.
-No other yard in the neighborhood could rival his and he worked hard to keep it that way.
-Travis is one the least judgemental people you would ever meet with one exception.
-Your lawn.
-He was quick to assess what was lacking in your backyard, but equally quick to help you address the atrocity.
-And after a good day of work in the sunshine, he might award you with a “purple.”
+Despite his award winning career in design and art, Travis’ most prized canvas was his yard.
+He meticulously tended to each leaf and blade of grass.
+No other yard in the neighborhood could rival his.
+While Travis was one the least judgemental people you could ever meet, there was one exception - your lawn.
+He was the first to point out what was lacking in your backyard, but also the first to help you address the atrocity.
+After a productive day of work in the sunshine, he might award you with a “purple”- a can of Grape Fanta- his favorite.

-Travis is survived by his wife, Dana Lynn Christopher, children Oz Weatherholt, Lola Weatherholt, and Vada Christopher, parents Rockwell and Julie Davis, Cecil and Cheryl Christopher, siblings Meghan Cornelius and Clayton Christopher, and nieces and nephew, Elizabeth and George Cornelius and Mikayla Crush and honorary niece and nephew Mary Kate and Random White.
-Those who preceded him and are likely now rejoicing in his company are his loyal and sweet pup, Kemper, dear grandparents Madison and Judy Hortman, Cecil and Eloise Christopher, and the rest of his thumb.
+Travis is survived by his wife, Dana Lynn Christopher; children Oz Weatherholt, Lola Weatherholt, and Vada Christopher; parents Rockwell and Julie Davis, Cecil and Cheryl Christopher; siblings Meghan Cornelius and Clayton Christopher; and nieces and nephew, Elizabeth Cornelius, George Cornelius, Mikayla Crush, as well as honorary niece and nephew Mary Kate and Ransom White.
+Those who preceded him and who are now rejoicing in his company include his loyal and sweet pup, Kemper, his dear grandparents Madison and Judy Hortman, Cecil and Eloise Christopher, and the top half of his left thumb.

 Details for Travis’ celebration of life can be found below: